 Functionalities Test

 The main functions of the implemented system are Document Register and Document Query.
 So, this setup will test the functionalities of each function under the normal circumstance where there are seven active Blockchain nodes and there is one node performing the task.
-The criteria to check if the Document Register function correctly is the registered document must be discoverable within the Blockchain ledger when its SmartContract was called.
-This SmartContract must return metadata attribute values of its corresponding document when it was called by the system.
-The XDS Document Registry Actor signal that it successfully published the metadata attributes set into the Blockchain ledger using SmartContract.
-When the published SmartContract was called, it returns the value of metadata attributes set.
+The criteria to check if the Document Register function correctly is the registered document must be discoverable within the Blockchain ledger when its Smartcontract was called.
+This Smartcontract must return metadata attribute values of its corresponding document when it was called by the system.
+The XDS Document Registry Actor signal that it successfully published the metadata attributes set into the Blockchain ledger using Smartcontract.
+When the published Smartcontract was called, it returns the value of metadata attributes set.
 That means the metadata attributes set of “Document01” is now live on the Blockchain ledger.
 This proves that the Document Register is functions correctly.

 The criteria to check if the Document Register function correctly is when users input corrected search keywords that match one of the documents registered within the Blockchain ledger, the XDS Document Registry actor must be able to find the matching document and return the search result to the XDS Document Consumer Actor to display it to the user correctly.
 The XDS Document Consumer user interface that prompts the user to input search keywords matching the document, they are seeking and also show the list of search keywords that match with the Document01.
 The XDS Document Registry Actor received the query from the XDS Document Consumer Actor and initiate search program.
 When the XDS Document Consumer found the matching document as the search keywords provided, the XDS Document Registry Actor then returns the search result to the XDS Document Consumer Actor.
 After the XDS Document Consumer Actor received the search result returned from the XDS Document Registry Actor and display the result to the user.
 In this case, the result show metadata attributes set for the Document01 correctly.
 This proves that the Document Query is functioning correctly.